 There were a few expected developments, which I expected earlier in the tale.
 Most of these involved romantic interactions, which wound up adding a new layer of interest.
 Too many times adding such interactions in causes a loss of tension for the story, so this was a nice surprise.
 And there were a couple of times I downright laughed due to the results of these changes.

 Subtly handled, and very well done.
 With two interwoven/interdependent story lines, David did a wonderful job keeping the overall story moving while keeping both branches of the story aligned.
 In doing so, David allowed the reader to have a short break from the “Oh, no, the sky is falling on everyone” tension, which allowed me a chance to wrap my head around some of the new developments.
 And, there were a few unexpected ones, which made turning the pages even more exciting.
 (No, I will not go into detail, as that leads to spoiler territory.)

 Overall rating?
-A well deserved 5 of 5 stars from me.
+A well deserved 5 of 5 paws from this pukah.
 Even though there are a few overused character types, they fit the story very well.
 (I’d wondered about one of the final introductions, and David’s answer to that question actually made me laugh a bit.)
 As I haven’t read the first book to the series yet, I’m looking forward to adding it to my collection and reading everything in chronological order!